MicrosoftDocs/quantum-docs-pr/articles/quickstarts/qrng.md

  [!code-csharp[](~/quantum/samples/getting-started/qrng/Host.cs)]

- Then press F5, the program will start execution and a new windows will pop-up with the following results:
+ Then press F5, the program will start execution and a new window will pop up with the random number generated:

  ```bash
  $ dotnet run